 The area is the most southerly of the Russian Far Eastern territories in taiga zone and the most northerly in sub-tropic zone.
 This fact determines rich flora and fauna, landscape variety, warm sea in the south, curing water springs and thus ensures tourism development in the region.

-Only in mid-17th century assimilation of the south-eastern coast of Russia by the Russians began.
-In 1851 Europe learnt about Zolotoy Rog (Golden Horn) Bay and a year later the world knew about Zaliv Petra Velikogo (Peter the Great Bay).
+Only in the mid-17th century assimilation of the south-eastern coast of Russia by the Russians began.
+In 1851, Europe learned about Zolotoy Rog (Golden Horn) Bay and a year later the world knew about Peter the Great Bay.

 Prospected deposits of germanium are not worked, although these deposits are among the largest in the world.
 Mountainous rivers have considerable but absolutely unused hydro-power resources.

-Almost 80% of the territory of Primorye kray are various forests: fir-trees, large and small leave trees as well as bushes.
+Almost 80% of the territory of the province are various forests: fir-trees, large and small leave trees as well as bushes.
 About 12,300 million hectares are covered with forests, total timber resources - 1,750 million cubic meters.
 The forests of Primorsky region are also rich in cedar nuts, officinal plants.

-There are the following preserves in Primorsky kray: Far Eastern sea preserve, Kedrovaya Pad, Lazovsky, Sikhote-Alinsky, Ussuriysky, Khankaysky reserves, hunting reserve Vasilkovsky.
+There are the following preserves in Primorsky region: Far Eastern sea preserve, Kedrovaya Pad, Lazovsky, Sikhote-Alinsky, Ussuriysky, Khankaysky reserves, hunting reserve Vasilkovsky.

-Advantageous geographical situation and rich natural resources potential of Primorye krai are the main conditions of economic development.
-Primorye region is the most developed area in Russian Far East.
+Advantageous geographical location and rich natural resources of Primorye region are the basic conditions for economic growth.
+The province is the most developed area in the Russian Far East.
 About 30% of social and economic potential of Far East is concentrated there: population, gross regional, industrial and agricultural production.

 Marine transport is a specialization branch.
-Machinery construction, including ship building and repairing, aircraft building and instrument-making industry, ranks high in Primorye krai economics.
+Machinery construction, including ship building and repairing, aircraft building and instrument-making industry, ranks high in Primorye region economics.